maciejdunal/ProjektSemestralny/README.md

 ## Delete operation
 >It is possible to delete any row from table following steps from below:
 ### Steps:
-1. Click on desired row to update from datagrid (e.g 4th)
+1. Click on desired row to delete from datagrid (e.g 4th)
 2. Click *Delete* button

 ![Delete row](Images/Documentation/Delete.png "Delete row")